nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 ### What is the difference between BibLaTeX, natbib, Biber, BibTeX...?

 BibLaTeX is a LaTeX package used to format bibliography.
-Its “original” counterpart was the `\bibliography` / `\printbibliography` in standard LaTeX, the `thebibliography` environment, or packages such as `natbib`.
+Its "original" counterpart was the `\bibliography` / `\printbibliography` in standard LaTeX, the `thebibliography` environment, or packages such as `natbib`.
 BibLaTeX is much more powerful than the original LaTeX bibliography system, see [its website](https://www.ctan.org/pkg/biblatex) for more information.
 BibTeX and Biber are two external programs that convert t `.bib` file into a `.bbl` file readable by yaTeX.
 One of the main advantages of Biber over BibTeX is its support of Unicode characters.
 [Read more about this on TeX.SE](https://tex.stackexchange.com/q/25701/14965).

 ### But I want to use the old bibliography packages!